Juicccccccce/Warring-States/admin/G-features.md

-In addition to the features that are auto-graded, the graphical user interface of our project implements the following features:
+CIn addition to the features that are auto-graded, the graphical user interface of our project implements the following features:

 *(Remove those that are unimplemented)*

- - A simple placement viewer (Task 4)
- - A basic playable Warring States game (Tasks 2-3, 5-7)
- - A basic playable link Warring States game that allows legal moves and collects supporters (Task 8)
- - Compute scoring (Task 9)
- - Generate a valid move (Task 10)
- - Basic computer opponent (Task 11)
- - Advanced computer opponent (Task 12)
+User Interface:
+1.Help button: give a general description about the game, which can help the player to know the princeples of the game 2.Normal game & AI version: give more options for the player 3.Add shadow to the card: when mouse entered to a valid move, the frame of the card will have a shadow, help the player to know which is valid move
+4.Card Collection: when a card is selected, at the right side of the scree will show the card collections and flag collections, which can help the player to know the general game state

 additional features...